Pan de los Muertos is traditionally made during the día de los muertos celebration observed in Mexico on November 1 and 2.

 - You can omit the vital wheat gluten but the crust will be less crispy and the inside a little less tender.

-Note: This is an overview of the instructions.
-The full instructions are in the green recipe card below.
+This is an overview of the instructions.
+Full instructions are in the green recipe card at the bottom of the page.

 - Mix the yeast, sugar, and warm water in a small bowl and set aside to proof.

-- Combine one cup of the flour, wheat gluten (if using), orange zest, anise seed, and salt in the bowl of a stand mixer.
+- Combine one cup of flour, wheat gluten (if using), orange zest, anise seed, and salt in the bowl of a stand mixer.
 Set aside.

-- Pour the yeast and the milk mixtures into the flour mixture.
+mixing bowl until butter is melted.
+Set aside to cool to 110F.
+Pour the yeast and the milk mixtures into the flour mixture.

-- Cover with a clean tea towel and let dough rise in a warm place until doubled - about 1 hour.
-Punch down.
+mixing bowl that has been buttered.
+Brush melted butter (not too hot!) over the top. - Cover with a clean tea towel and let dough rise in a warm place until doubled - about 1 hour.
+(This image should NOT say "just one cup for now")

 - Separate ⅓ of the dough out and roll the rest into a round, slightly flat, loaf.